-Did you have a narcissistic mother?
+Did you have a narcissistic Parent?

 We can often grow up through childhood with a feeling that something isn’t right.
 Yet, we don’t have the awareness or understanding to know what’s wrong.
-Sometimes we can accept behaviour from those around us that we shouldn’t have accepted as we grew up with that behaviour, so we believe it to be normal, we can make excuses for others, even though we wouldn’t behave in that way, we can think oh my dad did that, my mum did that, not realising it was wrong.
+Sometimes we can accept behaviour from those around us that we shouldn’t have accepted as we grew up with that behaviour, so we believe it to be normal, we can make excuses for others, even though we wouldn’t behave in that way towards another, we can think oh my dad did that, my mum did that, not realising it was wrong.
 We can end up with a narcissistic partner because one or both parents were narcissistic, only once we’ve had enough of the pain, choose to step away from that pain, start to connect the dots, do we begin to understand all of that we didn’t understand in our childhood.

 A narcissistic parent conditions you to accept conditional love as normal. ￼